DCAN-Labs/hbcd-docs-internal/docs/workflows/umn-proc-wf.md

 <strong>Process:</strong>
 <li>Compare file counts between de-id and LORIS session folders</li>
 <li>If files counts are the same, compare the <code>loris-versionid</code> of the de-id files to ensure they match</li>
-<li>If session counts or <code>loris-versionid</code> mismatch, delete all associated derivatives, CBRAIN task records, and raw BIDS data</li>
+<li>If session counts or <code>loris-versionid</code> mismatch, delete all associated derivatives, CBRAIN task records, and raw BIDS data.
+The next time the query scripts are run that look for new subjects to process, the processing will be re-initiated for these subjects.</li>
 </ol>
 <p><strong>Contacts:</strong> Erik Lee, Monalisa Bilas<br>
 <strong>Frequency:</strong> Daily (runtime varies by data volume)<br>